Bexhill Photographers (C-F)

 By the end of June 1901, William Morris Crouch had debts amounting to £25 12s 1d.
 By the end of the year Crouch was insolvent.
 At the end of 1902 or early in 1903, William Crouch left Bexhill for London.
 In January 1903, William Crouch took an unfurnished flat in Ebury Street, London and set up a photography business under the name of "Morris Beethoven" (see below).
 The photographic studio in Bexhill-on-Sea was left in the hands of Miss Bertha Duke, then aged around twenty-six, and Crouch's former apprentice, eighteen year old Joseph William Jacklett.

-The Site of the Sackville Studio at 7 Sea Road, Bexhill-on-Sea
+The Site of the Sackville Studio in Sea Road, Bexhill-on-Sea

 [ABOVE] The parade of shops and businesses in Sea Road situated opposite Bexhill Railway Station (2008).
-The forecourt of the railway station can be seen on the right.
-Sea Road leads down to the seafront and the sea can be glimpsed in the background of this modern photograph.
-Between 1899 and 1902, the white building with the red facia housed William Morris Crouch's Sackville Studio.
+The light-grey forecourt of the railway station can be seen on the right.
+Sea Road leads down to the seafront.
+The spire of St Barnabas Church can be seen on the extreme right of this photograph.
+When this parade of shops was built around 1897, the white building on the left (Sun On Chinese Takeaway) was numbered No. 1, the building which now houses the Bexhill Hearing Centre was No 3 and the red brick building with the white stripes was at No. 5 Sea Road.
+The Royal Sovereign pub housed William Morris Crouch's Sackville Studio.
 When Crouch opened the Sackville Studio around 1899, Bexhill's Railway Station was situated some distance away, but in 1902, a new railway station building was opened opposite Crouch's photographic studio.

 William Morris Crouch as "Morris Beethoven" of Ebury Street, London (1903)